 All pages within The College website have been designed to print without elements that are redundant for print media (such as video, sound and in some cases links) to provide clean, easy to read printed pages.

-For tips on customizing your web browser to suit your needs, have a look at the BBC’s – my web, my way initiative.
+For tips on customising your web browser to suit your needs, have a look at the BBC’s – my web, my way initiative.

 It contains helpful tips for optimizing your browsing experience.